BenjaminMehrez/ChallengeWithYari/README.md

 ## Errors to be fixed

+- Add CircleCi
-- Add Mock to PokeApi
+- Add Deploy

 ## Stack